ekotha/neuralengine/content/post/test-post/index.md

   focal_point: Smart
   preview_only: false
 ---
-T﻿his is meant to be a rudimentary test post.
+This is meant to be a rudimentary test post.
 I want to see how it looks from the editor view and the final view.